babblevoice/babble-drachtio-presence/README.md

 This is only fired when a new subscription is generated.
 When existing subscriptions are refreshed this is not fired.
 To conform to RFC these events must be responded to.
 Otherwise the initial NOTIFY which is a requirement is not sent.
 It is only fired to query the initial status for that entity.
 If we already have a status for that event type it will not be fired.

-### Voicemail
+### Voicemail - presence.voicemail.out

 Once the subscriptions event for voicemail has been emitted (contenttype: "application/simple-message-summary").
-It **must** be answered with a voicemail event.
+It **must** be answered with a presence.voicemail.out event.
 When voicemail has been updated this event is also used.

 ```json
 {